 Noel G. Harrison

 Sources: I make no claim to be a Walt Whitman specialist and offer this post merely as an introduction to his ruminations on Chancellorsville, which have been overshadowed by his writing on Fredericksburg.
 Citations for the vast body of scholarship on Whitman are readily available via Internet searches; I recommend as a starting point the outstanding collections of primary sources and secondary works at The Walt Whitman Archive.
 My sources for the number and units of the Chancellorsville casualties name-identified by Whitman are: Lenore Barbian, Paul S. Sledzik and Jeffrey S. Reznick, “Remains of War : Walt Whitman, Civil War Soldiers, and the Legacy of Medical Collections,” Museum History Journal 5 (Jan.
 2012); Walt Whitman, “from Hooker’s Command,” diary, 1863, Special Collections, University of Virginia.
-My sources for the quotations (italics), in order of appearance above, are: The Real war will never get in the books: Whitman, Specimen Days, from Complete Poetry and Collected Prose, etext, 778; Of scenes like these: Whitman, Memoranda During the War, etext, “May 12”; many-threaded drama, nobility of the people: cited in Theodore Howard Genoways, “Whitman’s Lost War: America’s Poet During the Forgotten Years of 1860-1862,” PhD diss.: 2; many conflicts, first-class desperations, no formal general’s report, many strange and fearful pictures: Whitman, Memoranda During the War, etext, “May 12”; we talk brave: Whitman, Diary for 1863, in Charles I. Glicksbuerg, ed., Walt Whitman and the Civil War, 133-134; two boat-loads came: Whitman, Memoranda During the War, etext, “The Wounded from Chancellorsville”; the noblest specimen, it would draw tears: Whitman, The Wound Dresser, 190-191; May 12–A Night Battle: Whitman, Memoranda During the War, etext, “May 12”; The more I find out about it: Whitman, The Wound Dresser, 75; This night attack: “The Great Battle of Sunday,” New York Times, May 5, 1863; But it was the tug of Saturday evening: Whitman, Memoranda During the War, etext, “May 12”; an army of letter writers: Stephen W. Sears, Chancellorsville, 302; our bayonets glistened in the moonlight, magnificent sight: Ruth L. Silliker, ed., The Rebel Yell & Yankee Hurrah: The Civil War Journal of Maine Volunteer, p.
+My sources for the quotations (italics), in order of appearance above, are: The Real war will never get in the books: Whitman, Specimen Days, from Complete Poetry and Collected Prose, etext, 778; Of scenes like these: Whitman, Memoranda During the War, etext, “May 12”; To these what are your dramas and poems: Whitman, to Nathaniel Bloom and John F. S. Gray, March 19–20, 1863, etext; many-threaded drama, nobility of the people: cited in Theodore Howard Genoways, “Whitman’s Lost War: America’s Poet During the Forgotten Years of 1860-1862,” PhD diss.: 2; many conflicts, first-class desperations, no formal general’s report, many strange and fearful pictures: Whitman, Memoranda During the War, etext, “May 12”; we talk brave: Whitman, Diary for 1863, in Charles I. Glicksbuerg, ed., Walt Whitman and the Civil War, 133-134; two boat-loads came: Whitman, Memoranda During the War, etext, “The Wounded from Chancellorsville”; the noblest specimen, it would draw tears: Whitman, The Wound Dresser, 190-191; May 12–A Night Battle: Whitman, Memoranda During the War, etext, “May 12”; The more I find out about it: Whitman, The Wound Dresser, 75; This night attack: “The Great Battle of Sunday,” New York Times, May 5, 1863; But it was the tug of Saturday evening: Whitman, Memoranda During the War, etext, “May 12”; an army of letter writers: Stephen W. Sears, Chancellorsville, 302; our bayonets glistened in the moonlight, magnificent sight: Ruth L. Silliker, ed., The Rebel Yell & Yankee Hurrah: The Civil War Journal of Maine Volunteer, p.
 80; excited by the shower of lead, in the direction of the enemy: Edwin B. Houghton, The Campaigns of the Seventeenth Maine, p.
 75; What history, Unnamed, Then the camp of the wounded: Whitman, Memoranda During the War, etext, “May 12”; LOOK down, fair moon: Whitman, Leaves of Grass, 1867, etext, “Look Down, Fair Moon”.

 Special thanks to my colleagues at the park, Eric J. Mink and Beth Parnicza, and to Fatima Mahdi and Jan Clough at The Hastings Historical Society.